-Lt Colonel Rip Rawlings (USMC, Ret) is a New York Times, USA Today and Amazon Bestselling Author-

 MARINE CORPS ACTIVE DUTY

-Lieutenant Colonel Rawlings has served in a variety of staff and command positions within the Marine Corps and across the Joint services over the last twenty-two years of service to the Nation.
+Lieutenant Colonel Rawlings has served in a variety of commands and strategic staff positions within the Marine Corps and across the Joint services over the last twenty-three years of service to the Nation.

 From 2012 to 2014 he served as a Strategic Plans officer to DC, PP&O, Strategic Plans (PLN) division at HQMC in the Pentagon.
 Here he held portfolio’s for PACOM including the Pacific numbered war plans, was the Marine Corps’ Nuclear officer, the PLN QDR officer, and wrote and staffed the ‘Forces For’ and the Marine Corps Service Campaign Plan.

-Prior to serving as Strategic Plans Officer, LtCol Rawlings attended USMC premiere School of Advanced Warfare (SAW) from 2011-2012 and Command & Staff (CDET) in 2010 graduating in the top f the class as a Distinguished Graduate.
+Prior to serving as Strategic Plans Officer, LtCol Rawlings applied and was accepted to attend the USMC premiere School of Advanced Warfare (SAW) from 2011-2012 and Command & Staff (CDET) in 2010 graduating in the top of the class as a Distinguished Graduate.

 From 2008 to 2010, LtCol Rawlings was the Future Operations Officer for the Counter-IED Operations Intelligence Center (COIC) and deployed as the COIC-A OIC in Afghanistan in 2009.